 The first thing to do is get some numbers.
 If you haven’t already, ask a member for their number before or after a meeting.
 We know this might be uncomfortable.
 After years of isolating with sex and porn, some of us were a bit like someone who’d lived in the wild—we preferred to be isolated.
 With a little courage, we learned to open up and let others in.
 To our surprise, most members actually wanted to get to know us.

 The next time you feel the urge to act out, call a member instead.
 Try not to wait too long.
 “The urge” is sort of like having a fly problem in your house; it won’t get rid of itself, it’ll only grow worse.
 The sooner we phone a friend, the sooner we get relief.

 Of course, some of us cringed at the thought of calling a stranger out of the blue—even though in reality they were just like us.
 We struggled to reach out for help and to be vulnerable.
-After all, we’d emotionally withdrawn from other people because of our shame about this addiction for years.
+After all, for years we’d emotionally withdrawn from other people because of our shame about this addiction.

 We invented all kinds of excuses not to call.
 We didn’t want to disrupt the other person, we told ourselves.
 Didn’t want to be a burden.
 Alternatively: we’ll call later when we’re a little less busy—on the list went.
 We have countless reasons not to reach out, but only one reason to do so: we can’t do this alone.

 We discovered that if a member is busy, they simply won’t pick up—no reason to feel like a burden.
 Many of us are glad when a member’s name pops up on our phones.
 They help break us out of our emotional isolation and remind us that we’ll always have friends, no matter how far down the scale we have gone.

 As we called our fellow members, week after week, something unexpected and miraculous happened.
 We developed some of the closest and most supportive relationships we have ever known.
 How many people do you know whom you can tell your deepest secrets… and be accepted?